 Amelia Island, Florida

 Just off Florida’s northeast coast, Amelia Island is a scenic barrier island known for 13 miles of beaches, maritime forests, salt marshes, and the historic seaport charm of Fernandina Beach.
-Easy to reach from the Jacksonville area, the island offers a relaxed mix of outdoor recreation, history, and resort amenities.
+Easy to reach from the Jacksonville area, the island offers a relaxed mix of outdoor recreation, coastal history, and upscale resort amenities.

 About the Community